ztauthstar/ztauthstar-specs/identity-actor-mode-spec/01/identity_actor_model_spec_01.md

 > **NOTE**: The `Identifier Certificate` structure is provided as an example and can be customized based on the specific requirements of the system, likewise node_public_key and certificate_signature are placeholders for the actual public key and signature.

-### 3.5 Procedure for Revocation of Pairing
+### 3.7 Procedure for Revocation of Pairing

-In case of a security incident or a change in the `Node` status, the `Central Server` can revoke the pairing with a `Node`.
-This ensures that the `Node` is no longer recognized or trusted by the `Central Server` and cannot interact with the system.
+To maintain security, the `Central Server` must have a solid mechanism for revoking the pairing of `Nodes` in the event of a security breach or a change in the `Node's` status.
+This ensures untrusted `Nodes` cannot interact with the system.

+Revocation Scenarios:

+1. **Revocation of a Node**:
+   - If a specific `Node` is compromised, the `Central Server` can revoke its pairing.
-The **API Key** is used only for communication with the `Central Server`, not for `Node` to `Node` communication.
-Therefore, deleting the **API Key** is sufficient to block the `Node` from the system.
+   - The **API Key**, used only for communication with the `Central Server`, should be deleted.
+This action immediately blocks the `Node` from interacting with the `Central Server`.

-Regarding the `Identifier Certificate`, the `Central Server` can revoke it by updating the `Node` status in the system, marking it as revoked.
-This ensures that the `Node` is no longer considered trustworthy and cannot perform any operations.
-The revoked status should be tracked in a **revoked nodes list**.
-Each `Node` should regularly check this list to verify the trustworthiness of other `Nodes` it communicates with.
+   - The `Identifier Certificate` of the `Node` must be marked as revoked in the system.
+The revoked status should be logged in a **revoked nodes list**.
+   - Other `Nodes` must check this list to avoid communication with the compromised `Node`.

+2. **Revocation of All Nodes** (in case of a Central Server compromise):
+   - If the `Central Server` is compromised, all `Nodes` must be treated as untrusted until the pairing is re-established.
+   - A new set of cryptographic keys (public and private) must be generated for the `Central Server`.
+   - All `API Keys` and `Identifier Certificates` issued by the compromised server must be invalidated.
+   - The `Central Server` must issue fresh `API Keys` and `Identifier Certificates` to each `Node` after verifying their authenticity.

+Best Practices for Revocation:

+- **Real-Time Updates**: The `Central Server` should maintain and distribute an updated **revoked nodes list** to all `Nodes` in real-time to ensure seamless trust verification.
+- **Node Verification**: Each `Node` must periodically check the **revoked nodes list** before establishing trust with other `Nodes` or the `Central Server`.
+- **Zero Trust Compliance**: The system should adhere to Zero Trust principles, ensuring that no component is implicitly trusted, even after revocation procedures.

+This approach ensures a robust and secure revocation process, whether targeting individual `Nodes` or addressing a system-wide compromise.

-## 4 Trusted Elevation
+## 4 Trusted Elevation and Trusted Delegation

 The `Trusted Elevation` process is a critical component of the `Identity Actor Model`.
 It ensures that a `Node` can securely elevate its privileges to a specific `Identity Actor` and act on behalf of a `Principal` within the defined security boundaries of an `Authorization Context`.